 "Formiamo l’Italia dei Consumatori"

-"Formiamo l’Italia dei Consumatori" (Let’s train Italian consumers), a series of seminars on economic and financial issues.
-Intesa Sanpaolo specialists (Training Department) and the Group's managers “tutored” the Associations’ central management on aspects of the banking industry: from the ABC of markets and financial instruments, to the basics of risks and returns, asset management, derivatives and the main analysis methods.
-Specialists concluded with an in-depth study of the regulatory framework and the mechanisms that led to the Subprime crisis, which evolved into the sovereign debt crisis.
-After the first cycle of seminars, updating sessions followed focused on the international macro-economic scenario and the banking system, on the insurance and social security sector, on investment products, the PSD2, the world of online banking services and the digital economy.
+"Formiamo l’Italia dei Consumatori", "Let's train Italy's consumers", a series of seminars on economic and financial topics.
+Intesa Sanpaolo specialists and Group managers have "guided" in recent years the central executives of the Associations in the banking economic world, from the ABC of markets and financial instruments to the fundamentals of risk and return, from managed savings to derivatives and the main analysis methodologies, to conclude with an in-depth analysis of the regulatory framework and mechanisms that led to the Subprime crisis, which evolved into the sovereign debt crisis.

 "Formiamo la banca dei consumatori"